canonical/observability/decision-records/2024-11-07--dashboard-title-collision.md

 ## Decision
 Let charm authors or admins specify the folder name under which grafana should place its dashboards.
+We prefer to implement this on the provider side (grafana is requirer), so it's up to the charm author to expose this functionality as a config option.
+If they choose to expose it, then the juju admin would indeed have the final say.

 ## Considered options
 Deduplication can be addressed on the provider (charm with dashboards) or the requrier side (grafana charm).